Warner-Bell/aws-s3hosted-website-devops/README.md

 Want to learn DevOps, IAC, CI\CD, AWS, and GitHub Actions all while building a cool inexpensive website for your brand or business?

-This project provides a super easy solution for hosting a static website on Amazon S3, using a DevOps workflow, IaC & GitHub Actions for automated deployment and updates. **All you need is a domain!**
+This project provides a super easy solution for hosting a static website on Amazon S3, using a DevOps workflow, IaC & GitHub Actions for automated deployment and updates. **All you need is a Domain!**

-**Note:** *All of the code was created with the assistance of **Amazon Q***
+**Guess What!:** *All of this code was created with the assistance of **Amazon Q**

 ## 🔄 Workflows

 ### 🆕 Deploy Site
-Manually triggered or comment-triggered workflow to deploy the website.
+Comment-triggered workflow to deploy the website.

-- **How to Trigger**: Trigger this workflow through the GitHub Actions tab or by adding a comment like `deploy-site` on a commit and push it to origin.
+- **How to Trigger**: Trigger this workflow by adding the comment `deploy-site` on a commit and push it to origin.

 ### 🔄 Update Site
 Automatically updates the **S3 bucket** and invalidates the **CloudFront distribution** when changes to the `website-prod` directory are pushed to the `main` branch.

+### 🗑️ Destroy Site
+Comment-triggered workflow to tear down the website infrastructure.

+- **How to Trigger**: Trigger this workflow by adding adding the comment `destroy-site` on a commit and push it to origin.

 - **Note**: Ensure environment variables such as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` are set in your GitHub repository secrets for proper CI/CD functionality.
 See [GitHub Secrets Documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for details.

-### 🗑️ Destroy Site
-Manually or comment-triggered workflow to tear down the website infrastructure.

-- **How to Trigger**: Trigger this workflow through the GitHub Actions tab or by adding a comment like `destroy-site` on a commit and push it to origin.

 ---